When I was a child in the 1970s, my sister and I were taken to Butlins Minehead several times by our grandparents.

-But the desserts…… apologies to Butlins at this point for Caitlin and Ieuan empyting the ice cream machine and the cheesecakes were lovely.
+But the desserts…… apologies to Butlins at this point for Caitlin and Ieuan emptying the ice cream machine and the cheesecakes were lovely.

-Teas and coffees are available from a self serve machine as are squashes for the kids and these are free of charge.
+Teas and coffees are available from a self-serve machine as squash for the kids and these are free of charge.
 Alcoholic drinks are available from the bar outside and have to be paid for by cash or card – you can’t add the cost to your room.

 Occasional fluctuations in temperature aside, the food was lovely, great quality and varied enough so you didn’t have to eat the same thing each meal.

-Breakfast offered pasties, fresh fruit and yoghurt, cereal and a buffet style full English with the works – including fried bread and kippers.
+Breakfast offered pastries, fresh fruit and yoghurt, cereal and a buffet style full English with the works – including fried bread and kippers.

 Caitlin and Ieuan loved going off to get their own food (particularly the ice cream and squash) and of course, you can refill your plate if you are extra peckish.

 Our tips: come early for the hottest food and biggest choice and don’t forget cash/card if you plan to buy drinks from the bar.